cmdotcom-plugins/pay-ext-magento2/README.md

 ### Afterpay

 The BanContact payment redirects to the CM.com payment menu.
 It's recommended to create a separate 'Afterpay' payment profile in the CM.com portal to show only the Afterpay method in the CM.com payment menu.

+## Issues and support

+You can create issues on our Github repository.
+If you have other questions, or need specific payment methods in your test account, contact us at support.payments@cm.com